This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 The distillery lies in the northeast of the town and is easy to get to whether you’re driving or riding the bus.

-Explore the museum and learn all about the history of the local area, and then be guided round the working factory where you can peek into the HUGE molasses vat, hear about how the drink is distilled and fermented, then view the barrels where the magic happens!
+Explore the museum and learn all about the history of the local area, and then be guided around the working factory where you can peek into the HUGE molasses vat, hear about how the drink is distilled and fermented, then view the barrels where the magic happens!
 Last but not least, you’ll be left to your own devices in the bar where you can pick 2 samples to try!

 If you’re a true rum lover, you can even blend your own (for an extra cost).
 Click here for a 5% discount if you book online.